astorDev/versy/appstore/my-experience/article.md

 ## The Freezing Winter

-The next time I've submitted the app on 9th of December.
-On 11th of December I got a rejection letter.
+The next time I submitted the app was on the 9th of December.
+On the 11th of December, I got a rejection letter.
 However, that wasn't actually a rejection letter.
 This is what it said:

 > Hello,
 >